cosmos/sdk-tutorials/interchain-exchange/tutorial/08-walkthrough.md

 # Walkthrough

 The software is ready.
-Now you can go through buying and selling a Token.
+Now you can go through: create an orderbook, buy and sell a Token.

-If you have started some tests with the relayer before, make sure to clear your old data with
+If you have started some tests with the relayer before, make sure to clear your old data on a new start with

 ```bash
 rm -rf ~/.relayer